fbpx

 Aeroscope – CRK Protects Airspace With Amazing DJI Aeroscope

-Gatwick Airport drone closure in April last year led to the disruption of 1000 flights, impacted on 140,000 passengers and cost airlines around $A65 million in lost earnings.
+Gatwick Airport drone closure in April last year led to the disruption of 1000 flights, impacted 140,000 passengers and cost airlines around $A65 million in lost earnings.

 Gatwick also made the aviation and security communities acutely aware of the financial and safety risks posed by rogue drones.
-The use of Aeroscope was undertaken.
+The use of an Aeroscope was undertaken.

-While the incident led to significant interest in drone detection technology from security and law enforcement personnel the challenges of developing a reliable solution to detect small targets in congested airspace made it difficult to create an effective detection strategy.
+While the incident led to significant interest in drone detection technology from security and law enforcement personnel, the challenges of developing a reliable solution to detect small targets in congested airspace made it difficult to create an effective detection strategy.

 “By being able to natively read the C2 (command and control) link from DJI drones, the Aeroscope has a major advantage over other drone detection systems,” Kennedy explains.
 “Importantly, DJI drones account for approximately 70-80 per cent of the drones (hobbyist and commercial) in the Australian market – that means the ability to detect these drones reliably is a huge advantage.”